marvinfriede/projects/dft/README.md

 &nbsp;
 ### Assignment 1 ###
-This script implements the full radial Schrödinger equation for the H-atom according.
+This script implements the full radial Schrödinger equation for the H-atom.
 First, the 2nd order ODE is converted to a system of 1st order equations.
 This function is then integrated for a prescribed range, energy and orbital quantum number.
 The latter is coupled to the Secant root finding algorithm, that should eventually return the lowest energy for the given setup, provided the numerical parameters are set properly.
 For the hydrogen ground state, i.e. 1 electron in the 1s-orbital, this script yields almost exactly -0.5 Hartree.